HIGH INTENSITY INTERVAL TRAINING (HIIT)

 Higher VO2 Max = better stamina for running and sports.

-6. Reduce Blood Sugar & Improve Insulin Sensitivity
+6. Regulate Blood Sugar & Improve Insulin Sensitivity

 How Does HIIT Work?

-High-Intensity Phase: Pushes the body’s energy systems to their limit.
+• High-Intensity Phase: Pushes the body’s energy systems to the limit.

-Recovery Phase: Even when the heart rate comes down, the body continues to burn calories (due to EPOC).
+• Recovery Phase: Even when the heart rate comes down, the body continues burning calories due to EPOC.

 HIIT Duration & Frequency